Numba Integration#

 Move to the next tree in forward direction.

-Updates the tree index to the next tree in the sequence, computing the edges that need to be added and removed to transform from the previous tree to the current tree, storing them in self.in_range and self.out_range.
+Updates the tree index to the next tree in the sequence, computing the edges that need to be added and removed to transform from the previous tree to the current tree.
+On the first call, this initializes the iterator and moves to tree 0.

 True if successfully moved to next tree, False if the end of the tree sequence is reached.
 When False is returned, the iterator is in null state (index=-1).